-A sleep disorder called narcolepsy continues to fascinate the scientists because of its special relations between sleep and wakefulness.
+A sleep disorder called narcolepsy continues to fascinate the scientists because of its special relationship between sleep and wakefulness.
 Having this condition usually implies that the brain’s ability to control the sleep-wake cycle is seriously compromised.
 Consequently, people suffering from such a disorder can fall asleep amidst a lively conversation, feel sluggish all day long, awake many times during the night or even see hallucinations.
-To say that’s it’s very inconvenient means to say the very least.
+To say that it’s very inconvenient is to say the very least.
 It’s a serious condition that can worsen over time, that’s why this article certainly needs your undivided attention.

 Narcolepsy occurs when the brain lacks a vital chemical called hypocretin which is in charge of the already mentioned sleep and wake cycle.
 We tried to put narcolepsy under a microscope to see what causes it and what symptoms you need to be on a lookout for.

 Medical definition of narcolepsy